Unforgettable places in the history of Genesis & Co., through audio, video, documents and much more.

 Check out the Genesis photos at Headley Grange(in some of them you can notice the tension between the band members):

-So Gabriel leaves Headley Grange for about a week for develop ideas for the script with Friedkin.
-But when Charisma learned of Gabriel's departure, label president Tony Stratton-Smith intervened in person to convince Gabriel to return.
+So Gabriel leaves Headley Grange for about a week for come up with script ideas with Friedkin.
+But when Charisma learned of Gabriel's departure, label president Tony Stratton-Smith himself stepped in to convince Gabriel to return.

 “When Pete came to talk to us about the offer, we did they were quite tense.
 As per Ant (Anthony Phillips, the first founding member of Genesis to abandon the band, Editor's note), if this moment were happened later in our career I'm sure we could have finding a way out would have given Pete a few months.